 Omnisend’s award-winning customer support offers 24/7 live chat and email support on every plan, with an average response time of under 5 minutes.
 Users spending $400 or more each month are also eligible for a customer success manager, dedicated to helping them get the most from Omnisend and their campaigns.

 One important consideration is that you can’t sign up on the Constant Contact platform without entering your credit card information and there is no self-service to cancel your subscription.
 The only way to cancel is to call their billing team and ask.
 While inconvenient for most, if you are based outside the US it might be even more difficult and expensive.

 With Omnisend, a credit card is not required during your sign-up process or the free trial period.
 And, even if you have entered your card, cancelation is available at any time via self-service or with the help of the customer service team.

 Omnisend vs Constant Contact: Price Comparison

 Constant Contact has two main plans starting at $20 and $45 per month respectively.
 No matter which one you choose, you get the first month for free.
 However, many features are locked until you become a paying customer.
 Discounts are available for nonprofits and prepaying.

 It’s also worth mentioning that the price of Constant Contact can increase quickly as you grow your subscribers, so this tool is a good option if you’re at the very early stages of building your email list.

-- Pro plan: includes free SMS/MMS credits based on your plan’s value, marketing automation with multiple channels integrated, Google ads, and much more for $99/mo.
+- Pro plan: includes free SMS/MMS credits based on your plan’s value, a dedicated Customer Success Manager, and much more for $59/mo.

 Similar to Constant Contact, Omnisend’s price increases as the number of contacts grows.
 Here’s a quick price comparison table: